Sardines POWDER Toppers Dog Treats – Australian!

 Besides the excellent protein addition to your dog’s diet, it’s all about the quality Omega 3.
 We have written many articles about ANIMAL omega 3, being the best available essential fatty acid for your dog, for their brain, heart and anti-inflammation properties.

-Whole sardines are great, if you are not sure of the source, you might think at least in seeing the WHOLE fish, you know what you are getting, but if you trust the source (us and from Australia), then the only difference between while sardines and sardine pieces is really price and aesthetic.
-The sardine toppers include the whole sardines, just in easier to eat pieces.
+Whole sardines are great, if you are not sure of the source, you might think at least in seeing the WHOLE fish, you know what you are getting, but if you trust the source (us and from Australia), then the only difference between while sardines and sardine pieces is really the aesthetic.
+The sardine toppers include the whole sardines, just in easier to eat POWDER form.

 While almost all dogs can eat sardines, some find the approximate 10 cm size still imposing.
 They don’t know where to start.
 Also, the fragile nature of whole sardines means it’s very hard to keep them integral.